MGX3D/Turntable/README.md

 Assembly Instructions:
 ----------------------
 The movement in this platform is a quite unique: the belt goes directly from the 40T motor pulley to the big lazy susan bearing, through a bi-lateral belt tensioner.
-This simple arrangment works incredibly well in practice as it achieves a zero backlash 18:1 typical reduction at a very low cost.
+This simple arrangement works incredibly well in practice as it achieves a zero backlash 18:1 typical reduction at a very low cost.
 The bearing does not need teeth: due to its very large diameter it achieves zero slip through friction.
 The incidence angle of the belt is gentle enough to not damage the teeth.

 ![Turntable Bottom View](/images/TurntableBottom.jpg?raw=true "Bottom view")